While first responders focus on others, they often neglect their own wellbeing. Read how heroes can become the hero of their own movie.

 Every single first responder in this entire world needs to read the book RESILIENCE by Eric Gretiens.
 Although this book is about two Navy Seals, I can’t stress enough about how much this book will relate to you.

 After serving, Walker suffers from PTSD, becomes an alcoholic, gets in bar fights, thrown in jail, and loses his relationship with his wife, and is desperate.
-And the book chronicles letters the two of them write back and forth to each other, Eric reminds Walker that there was once a day when they were on the battlefield fighting enemies with weapons, but today that battlefield they are on is that which is in their mind.
+As the book chronicles letters the two of them write back and forth to each other, Eric reminds Walker that there was once a day when they were on the battlefield fighting enemies with weapons, but today that battlefield they are on is that which is in their mind.

 The enemy they are now facing is the enemy within, and they have to choose to have the courage to fight everyday despite how challenging times might feel.